GIMP: Development

 Previously, GIMP applied for several positions in the Google Summer of Code (GSoC).
 From 2006 to 2009 there have been nine GSoC projects that have been listed as successful, although not all successful projects have been merged into GIMP immediately.
 The healing brush and perspective clone tools and Ruby bindings were created as part of the 2006 GSoC and can be used in version 2.8.0 of GIMP, although there were three other projects that were completed and are later available in a stable version of GIMP; those projects being Vector Layers (end 2008 in 2.8 and master), and a JPEG 2000 plug-in (mid 2009 in 2.8 and master).
 Several of the GSoC projects were completed in 2008, but have been merged into a stable GIMP release later in 2009 to 2014 for Version 2.8.xx and 2.10.x.
 Some of them needed some more code work for the master tree.

 Second public Development 2.9-Version was 2.9.4 with many deep improvements after initial Public Version 2.9.2.
 Third Public 2.9-Development version is Version 2.9.6.
 One of the new features is removing the 4 GB size limit of XCF file.
 Increase of possible threads to 64 is also an important point for modern parallel execution in actual AMD Ryzen and Intel Xeon processors.
 Version 2.9.8 included many bug fixes and improvements in gradients and clips.
 Improvements in performance and optimization beyond bug hunting were the development targets for 2.10.0.
 MacOS Beta is available with Version 2.10.4.

 The first release candidate for version 3.0, RC1, was released on 6 November 2024.
 After several more months of development, version 3.0 was completed and released on 16 March 2025.
 This represented the completion of seven years of development to complete a major overhaul of many of GIMP's features and dependencies.

 GIMP developers meet during the annual Libre Graphics Meeting.
 Interaction designers from OpenUsability have also contributed to GIMP.

 Distribution

-The current version of GIMP works with numerous operating systems, including Linux, macOS and Windows.
-Many Linux distributions, such as Fedora Linux and Debian, include GIMP as a part of their desktop operating systems.
+Gimp is available on and distributed for multiple operating systems, including Linux, macOS and Windows.
+Many Linux desktop distributions include GIMP on a default installation, including Fedora Linux and Debian.
+GIMP is published on the Microsoft Store for Windows and has been available since 2022.

-GIMP began to host its own downloads after discontinuing use of SourceForge in 2013.
-The website later repossessed GIMP's dormant account and hosted advertising-laden versions of GIMP for Windows.
+GIMP is available for download on the project's website gimp.org.
+GIMP downloads were previously hosted on SourceForge and was transitioned to self-hosting in 2013 after users raised concerns that misleading ads led to unwanted downloads.
+SourceForge later repossessed GIMP's dormant account and hosted versions of GIMP for Windows that contained ads.

-In 2022, GIMP was published on the Microsoft Store for Windows.